Stuart Little 2

 Stuart Little 2 is a 2002 American live-action/animated comedy film loosely based on E.B.
 White's novel Stuart Little.
-Directed by Rob Minkoff and screenplay by Bruce Joel Rubin, the film stars Geena Davis, Hugh Laurie, and Jonathan Lipnicki, alongside the voices of Michael J. Fox, Melanie Griffith, Nathan Lane, James Woods, and Steve Zahn.
+It was directed by Rob Minkoff and produced by Douglas Wick and Lucy Fisher, from a screenplay by Bruce Joel Rubin, and a story by Rubin and Wick.
+The film stars Geena Davis, Hugh Laurie, and Jonathan Lipnicki, alongside the voices of Michael J. Fox, Melanie Griffith, Nathan Lane, James Woods, and Steve Zahn.
 It is the sequel to the 1999 film Stuart Little and the second installment in the Stuart Little trilogy.
 In the film, Stuart (Fox) and Snowbell (Lane) meet a canary named Margalo (Griffith) before she is captured by Falcon (Woods), and Stuart and Snowbell must team up to find her and defeat Falcon.

-Stuart Little 2 premiered in Westwood on July 14, 2002, and was released in theaters for the rest of North America and the United Kingdom on July 19 by Columbia Pictures, and grossed $170 million against a $120 million budget, with it also receiving positive critical reviews.
+Stuart Little 2 premiered in Westwood on July 14, 2002, and was released in theaters in the United States on July 19, by Sony Pictures Releasing through its Columbia Pictures label.
+The film received positive reviews from critics but grossed just $170 million against a $120 million budget, considerably less than its predecessor.
 It was followed by a third film, a direct-to-video sequel titled Stuart Little 3: Call of the Wild in 2006.

 Plot

-Three years after being adopted by the Littles and defeating Smokey, (Note: As depicted in Stuart Little (1999)) Stuart Little has settled into family life with his parents, older brother George, and baby sister Martha, who has yet to say her first words.
+Three years after being adopted by the Littles and defeating Smokey, (Note: As depicted in Stuart Little (1999).)
+Stuart Little has settled into family life with his parents, older brother George, and baby sister Martha, who has yet to say her first words.
 Stuart is becoming tired of his adoptive mother Eleanor's overprotectiveness due to his small size, and is finding himself lonely when George would rather play with his own friend, Will.
 When playing by himself, Stuart accidentally wrecks George's toy plane while trying to fix it, prompting George to furiously throw it into a trash can at Eleanor's request due to it being much too dangerous.
-Stuart is upset about the situation, but his adoptive father Frederick tells him there is a "silver lining" to every bad situation, and encourages him to find a new friend of his own.
+Stuart is upset about the situation, but his adoptive father Frederick tells him there is a "silver lining" to every hard situation, and encourages him to find a new friend of his own.